pkgcore/pkgcore/doc/dev-notes/framework/intro.rst

 .test()
   guess.
 .install()
-  install to tmp location.  may not be used dependant on the format.
+  install to tmp location.  may not be used dependent on the format.
 .finalize()
   good to go.  generate (jit?) contents/metadata attributes, or returns a finalized instance should generate a immutable package instance.